top of page

 For each topic, Kankee Briefs releases our main file, the brief, and the AT File, our block file.

 The NSDA topic schedule has new LD resolutions released every two months (see the bottom of the topic page linked here).
-Generally, we release briefs two weeks after the topic announcement, so overall briefs are released on the 15th of the month.
+Generally, we release briefs two weeks after the topic announcement, so briefs are almost always released on the 15th of the month a topic is released.

-Unlike other organizations, we like scout what arguments debaters have read during debates on the topic from the Opencaselist Wiki, as opposed to imperfectly predicting them in advance.
-Therefore we do not release our blocks for the topic with our main brief, and instead release them one week after debates start on the 7th.
+Unlike other organizations, we like to scout what arguments other debaters have read and what other briefs have produced.
+This requires us reviewing topic -specific debates and speech documents from the Opencaselist Wiki, as opposed to imperfectly predicting what arguments people will read before they read them.
+Therefore we do not release our blocks for the topic with our main brief.
+AT Files are released on the 7th of the month after a topic is released.

 For example, for the Nov-Dec topic, the resolution is released on October 1st, so you can expect a new brief to be released on October 15th and for the AT File to be released on November 7th.
-Alternatively, if do don't wish to track the release schedule, sign up for our email list (linked here),
+Alternatively, if do don't wish to track the release schedule, sign up for our email list (linked here) or follow the instructions below to add our release schedule to your Google Calendar

-For NSDA/NSDA Nationals, we have an altered schedule where the AT File is released on the 25th (not the 7th of the following month).
-Given that these are one-off tournaments with minimal Wiki disclosure requirements, waiting till the 7th is largely counter-productive.
+For NSDA/NSDA Nationals, we have an altered release schedule where the Nationals AT File is released on the 25th (not the 7th of the following month).
+Given that these are one-off tournaments with minimal Wiki disclosure requirements, waiting till the 7th of the next month is largely counter-productive.

 3. How can I volunteer?